 Third, start expressing yourself – one lovely item at a time, or several all at once!
 As you become better at seeing and assessing the crazy fabulous market of yarn and fiber out there, you will learn to tune into your own special creative juices.

 For knitting inspiration, start small with mini cowls for all occasions with patterns available in many Etsy shops.
-Follow the Addicted to Knitting Facebook page with thousands of members who interact and share ideas and knitting inspiration.
 Search Pinterest for knitting, or go to Ravelry with its large selection of knitting patterns made by amateur knitters work-wide.

 Tell me what you especially like in modern day creative knitting and crocheting?
 First of all, do you yourself knit or crochet, and do you have a special style or preference?
 How do you find inspiration?
 Please share in the comments.